tetra-fox/VRCMods/README.md

 ## ProPlates
 ProPlates displays a player's pronouns under their nameplate.

 **If you'd like to set your own pronouns**, simply add a line to your VRChat bio formatted like this: `pronouns: xxx/xxx/xxx`.
-Note that this is case-insensitive.
+Note that this is **NOT** case-sensitive.
 You may add as many pronouns as you like, however, this mod only displays the first 8 by default.
 This value is configurable in `MelonPreferences.cfg`, however I don't really recommend going over that because if someone has a lot of pronouns, you'll just see a floating wall of text.

 >**NOTE:** This mod also has some basic safeguards against trolls because even in the current year, people still think attack helicopter jokes are funny for whatever reason.